 1) Grate all the cheeses and keep separated. zest 2/3 lemon into goat gouda.
 Add smoked paprika and salt and pepper and blend.

-2) Bring prawn stock or water to a boil.
+2) Bring prawn or water to a boil.
 Add strozzapreti and tubetti pastas.
 Bring water back to a boil and cook about 6 to 8 minutes.
 Drain and set aside.

 3) Peel fresh artichokes down to heart, removing choke.
 Boil artichokes to a soft-firm (about 20 minutes).
 Roast your artichoke hearts with lemon juice, salt, pepper, garlic, bay leaves and a splash of olive oil for 15 minutes in a preheated 180 degrees C/Gas 4 oven.
 Cut artichokes into 4-cm chunks and set aside.